 This post contains affiliate links; as an Amazon Associate, I earn from qualifying purchases.

 I spent my long weekend cutting out and laminating timeline flashcards for our history program.
 I bought our laminator last year and, while I only use it a couple times a year, I’m so glad I got it.
 It really comes in handy!

 Thanks to the laminator, some of our homeschooling resources are going to last longer.
 Even if Pearl accidentally gets her hands on a flashcard, or the girls start a fight over who’s reading a booklet, the laminating should protect them!

 #2: CD Player

 We use audio books not just for long road trips but also for school.
 While I enjoy reading a loud to the girls, there are times when I need to work with the other child or take care of the baby.
 Then I can pop in an audio book for the girls to listen to and presto! they’ve got history or literature done for the day.

 Most of the time, we listen to audio books in the van.
 That way, even if we have a day where we’re out, I can still check off some history or other learning.

 Putting on some music and having a dance party is a great way to do some phys ed (especially on rainy days).
-With both girls in music lessons now, it’s also a good way to encourage music appreciation and help them hear the songs they’re trying to learn.
+With both girls in music lessons now, our CD player encourages music appreciation and help them hear the songs they’re trying to learn.

 Somehow, we do a lot of cutting out for schoolwork.
 I have a simple scrapbook paper cutter that I pull out on a weekly basis.
 I have used it for cutting out flashcards, making cards to write to relatives, and other projects.